stinanerin/stinanerin/README.md

 # Hi! 👋 I'm Stina! - Frontend Developer

-You will either find my learning javascript or curating the perfect spotify playlist - it's a toss up between the two
+You will either find my learning JavaScript or curating the perfect Spotify playlist - it's a toss up between the two

 ## ✨ Projects